StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

      awk '{ if ($1 != "#") { print $5, $6}}' $file > $file.dat1
     done

-Gxsm can reload this type of files using just the command.
+Gxsm can reload this type of files using just the *Open* command.
 The file should have the extension to be recognized as a profile data set.

 #### Profile Printing

-Starting from the menu you will find the -entry.
+Starting from the *File* menu you will find the *Print*-entry.
 From here you have access to six user commands.
 This commands are simple shell scripts that receive a temporarily created version of the 1D profile as argument and can do various things with this profile (not only print).
 There are six example scripts in the profileplot subdirectory.

-1. The first script runs to process your profile and will create a postscript file of your print.
+1. The first script runs *gri* to process your profile and will create a postscript file of your print.

-2. The second script runs to process your profile and will create a postscript file of your print.
+2. The second script runs *gri* to process your profile and will create a postscript file of your print.
 The data are modified with an embedded Python script to calculate STS.

-3. The third script runs to process your profile and will create a postscript file of your print.
+3. The third script runs *gri* to process your profile and will create a postscript file of your print.
 The y-axis is log'ed here.

-4. The fourth script runs to process your profile and will create a postscript file of your print.
+4. The fourth script runs *gri* to process your profile and will create a postscript file of your print.
 This is a copy of the first script.
 Use this to experiment.

-5. The fifth script runs to show your profile.
+5. The fifth script runs *xmgrace* to show your profile.
 Remember that Gxsm will freeze while xmgrace is running, so don't use this option as long as a scan is running.

-6. The sixth script runs to show your profile.
+6. The sixth script runs *python*-matplot to show your profile.
     You can export to many bitmap formats from this.
 Python-matplot is not (yet; check it out) part of debian testing (Feb 05)[^7].

 These scripts can run standalone (i. e. without Gxsm running).
 Simply run them with an ASCII-1D-profile as argument like this: